 The most famous landmarks in Florence and Florence must-see sites: the best things to see in Florence, the best Florence attractions and experiences for first-time visitors.

-Florence is one of the most beautiful places in Italy and the home of some of the most famous landmarks in Italy.
+Florence is one of the most beautiful places in Italy

-Blessed with a wonderful position in the middle of Tuscany, beautiful architecture, unrivaled art and food to die for, it is a destination that appears on all Italy itineraries for first-time visitors and that hardly ever disappoints.
+Blessed with a wonderful position in the middle of Tuscany, beautiful architecture, unrivalled art and food to die for, it is a destination that appears on all Italy itineraries for first-time visitors and that hardly ever disappoints.

 I personally love the city.